 |VBUS fuel percentage (fuel level)||No||No||Yes|

 * In GPS mode, idling time at the start and end of a trip may not be accurate.
 When the engine is turned on, idling time is NOT recorded because the Vehicle Data Device only starts recording data when the vehicle moves.
 When the vehicle engine is turned off at the end of a journey, the Vehicle Data Device records idling time of up to 4 minutes.

 ** The Vehicle Data Device uses an algorithm with multiple inputs to calculate the amount of fuel consumed by the vehicle.

-Verizon Connect shall have no liability whatsoever for any damages that arise from, or are connected with, your use of our services, including the Vehicle Data Device (VDD), in a manner contrary to the(se) instructions or in violation of law and/or our agreement.
-Installed devices may only be removed and transferred to another vehicle if the second has been tested for compatibility, as per the(se) instructions.
+Verizon Connect shall have no liability whatsoever for any damages that arise from, or are connected with, your use of our services, including the GPS tracking hardware and dash cams, in a manner contrary to the(se) instructions or in violation of law and/or our agreement.
+Tracking hardware connected to the diagnostic port in any vehicle that has third-party devices also connected to the diagnostic port can cause interference or loss of functionality of the third-party device.
+These third-party devices include, but are not limited to, wheelchair lifts, lifesaving equipment, emergency lighting, and radar guns.
+If such a conflict exists, contact Verizon Connect support to have the tracking hardware configured to support the third-party device.
+Failure to do so relieves Verizon Connect of all liability for damages that arise from or are connected with your use of the devices.
+Installed devices may only be removed and transferred to another vehicle if the second vehicle has been tested for compatibility, as per the(se) instructions.
 Transfers between vehicles which do not follow the(se) instructions will void any and all warranties from Verizon Connect, and relieve Verizon Connect of all liability for damages that arise from or are connected with your use of the devices.